operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 ```

 This allows tests to have access to all the bundle contents if they
 are required for the test logic.
+Note:  It is the responsibility of the test to iterate though each CR that they want to test.
+The list of CRs to test are found in the CSV within the bundle image content.

 For the case of executing a test, the bundle image will be passed as a scorecard command flag: